matias-ceau/scripts/docs/scripts/list_process.sh.md

+# List Running Services (list_process.sh)

 ---

-Lists running services on the system.
+List and sort running services on a Linux system using systemctl.

 ---